Friday, September 26, 2025

 Pizza ordered and ready.
 Perfectly timed for energetic and hungry children.

-Cake picked up, cupcakes grabbed
+Cake picked up, cupcakes grabbed.

-Karaoke singing with nervous yet brave kids
+Karaoke singing with nervous yet brave kids.

-Calming, inspirational song my mother sings while wide-eyed children enjoy
+Calming, inspirational song my mother sings while wide-eyed children enjoy.

-Pinata shenanigans
+Pinata shenanigans keep the party going.

-Evening chill session with friends and family
+Evening after party chill session with close friends and immediate family.

-Spontaneous gymnastics show choreographed by future professional gymnasts
+Spontaneous gymnastics show choreographed by future professional gymnasts.

 A long day well spent, surrounded by so much love and joy.